hithereiamaliff/hithereiamaliff/README.md

 - 🌐 **Web development**: Building and maintaining my personal website and other digital platforms
 - 🚌 **Public transportation data**: Contributed publicly available public transport data to Moovit as a Community Volunteer since 2019
 - 📝 **Content writing**: Created over 220 high-quality content for various clients worldwide
-- 🔧 **Developer tools**: Creating utilities like the WSL Claude Code launcher for Windows
+- 🔧 **Developer tools**: Creating utilities like the WSL Claude Code launcher for Windows, as well as Model Context Protocol (MCP) servers
 - 🙋🏻‍♂️ **Licensed tour guide**: Training to become a licensed tour guide in Malaysia by 2025

 ## Tech Stack